gloveboxes/Create-a-Kotlin-Azure-Function-with-IntelliJ/README.md

 ## 5. <a name='AzureConfiguration'></a>Azure Configuration

-By default the pom.xml file is opened when the project is created.
+By default, the pom.xml file is opened when the project is created.

 You can change the following project properties in the pom.xml file